breno-c-bispo/HGSP_BrainFunctionalConnectivityAnalysis/README.md

     - binarized_adjacency_matrices: a folder that contains binarized adjacency matrices of $\mathcal{G}$, $\mathcal{G}^{(k=0,4)}\_{II}$, $\mathcal{G}^{(k=0,4)}\_{TC}$ (for different values of connection density $D \in \\{0\\% ,5\\%,15\\%,20\\%\\}$), with rows and columns ordered based on the clustering outcomes;
     - null_models: a folder that contains 3D illustrations of brain clusters from the null models of $\mathcal{G}^{(k=0,4)}\_{II}$, $\mathcal{G}^{(k=0,4)}\_{TC}$.
 Additionally, it contains heatmaps of the adjacency matrices of the original versions of brain hypergraph modes and their corresponding rewired (null model) counterparts;
     - brain_signatures: a folder that contains the results from the analysis of brain signatures described in the paper.

+### <a id='data'></a> Data availability:

+The volunteers' correlation matrices from the rs-fMRI time series are available at https://doi.org/10.5281/zenodo.6770120.
+Additionally, the hyperedge weights of the triangles, calculated using $II$ and $TC$ metrics, are available at https://doi.org/10.5281/zenodo.14606768.

 ### <a id='requirements'></a> Usage and Requirements: